-July 16, 2015
+July 16, 2015 | Publications

-Five Technology, Media, and Telecommunications Developments Important to Employers compliance in the workplace is a challenge.
+The laws that govern the workplace affect companies in the technology, media, and telecommunications industry in myriad ways.
+From the rise in workplace discrimination claims unique to this industry and the increase in union organizing activities affecting hightech and new media companies, to Federal Trade Commission ("FTC") regulation of social media policies, compliance in the workplace is a challenge.
 Further, as new technologies are introduced into the workplace, additional hurdles arise, including data privacy and security obligations as well as policies on working with robots and robotic systems that are compliant with Occupational Safety and Health Administration ("OSHA") recommendations.
 This issue of Epstein Becker Green's Take 5 addresses all of these evolving issues confronting employers: